British Rail Mark 3: Hauled stock

 Mark 3A coaches were deployed on West Coast Main Line expresses out of Euston to bring the three main long-distance routes from London up to the same standard.
 Initial variants were Second Open (TSO) and First Open (FO).
 Catering and sleeper vehicles continued to be Mark 1 stock until the introduction of Restaurant Buffet (RUB) vehicles in 1979-80 and the sleeper (SLEP) vehicles in 1981–82.
 In 1988 the process was completed with the elimination of Mk 1 parcels vehicles and their replacement by Mk 3-derived Driving Van Trailers, making the WCML push-pull.

 Scottish Region push-pull services were initially made up of four TSO and one FO Mark 3A coaches with a Mark 2F DBSO.
 The FO was later converted to a Composite Open (CO) by the declassification of half a coach and installation of a partition between the two classes and an SO was removed.
 These vehicles were removed from the Scottish regional routes in 1989 when they were replaced with Class 158 multiple units.

-Chiltern Railways employs several rakes of Mark 3 carriages, hauled by Class 68 locomotives in push-pull configuration with Mark 3 Driving Van Trailers.
-These Mark 3 carriages have been extensively refurbished and modernised with the following enhancements:
+Chiltern Railways employed several rakes of Mark 3 carriages, hauled by Class 68 locomotives in push-pull configuration with Mark 3 Driving Van Trailers.
+These Mark 3 carriages were extensively refurbished and modernised with the following enhancements: